 - Generalization of a use case

-Up to now you’ve learned about objects, relationships and guidelines that are critical when drawing use case diagrams.
-I’ll explain the various processes using a banking systems as an example.
+Up to now, you’ve learned about objects, relationships and guidelines that are critical when drawing use case diagrams.
+I’ll explain the various processes using a banking system as an example.

 Actors are external entities that interact with your system.
 It can be a person, another system or an organization.
-In a banking system the most obvious actor is the customer.
-Other actors can be bank employee or cashier depending on the role your trying to show in the use case.
+In a banking system, the most obvious actor is the customer.
+Other actors can be bank employee or cashier depending on the role you’re trying to show in the use case.

 An example of an external organization can be the tax authority or the central bank.
-Loan processor is a good example of external system associated as an actor.
+The loan processor is a good example of an external system associated as an actor.

 Now it’s time to identify the use cases.
-A good way to do this is to identify what the actors needs from the system.
-In a banking system a customer will need to open accounts, deposit and withdraw funds, request check books and similar functions.
+A good way to do this is to identify what the actors need from the system.
+In a banking system, a customer will need to open accounts, deposit and withdraw funds, request check books and similar functions.
 So all of these can be considered as use cases.

-Top level use cases should always provide a complete functions required by an actor.
+Top level use cases should always provide a complete function required by an actor.
 You can extend or include use cases depending on the complexity of the system.

 One of the best examples of this is “Make Payment” use case in a payment system.
 You can further generalize it to “Pay by Credit Card”, “Pay by Cash”, “Pay by Check” etc. All of them have the attributes and the functionality of a payment with special scenarios unique to them.

 There are some functions that are triggered optionally.
-In such cases you can use the extend relationship and attach and extension rule to it.
+In such cases, you can use the extend relationship and attach an extension rule to it.
 In the below banking system example “Calculate Bonus” is optional and only triggers when a certain condition is matched.

-Extend doesn’t always mean its optional.
+Extend doesn’t always mean it’s optional.
 Sometimes the use case connected by extend can supplement the base use case.
-Thing to remember is that the base use case should be able to perform a function on its own even if the extending use case is not called.
+The thing to remember is that the base use case should be able to perform a function on its own even if the extending use case is not called.